felofsson/horace-coding-test-fredrik/README.md

 *Results*:
 - [x] Requirement 1
-- [x] Requirement 2 (partially)
+- [x] Requirement 2
 - [x] Requirement 3

-Requirement 4 has not been fulfilled.
+Requirement 4 has not been fulfilled - see outline below.

 # Installation
-1. Install and configure the Docker container according to the orginal project
+1. Install and configure the Docker container according to the original project
 2. Clone/download this project
-3. Install its dependencies found in requirements.txt (perferably in a virtual environment)
+3. Install its dependencies found in requirements.txt (preferably in a virtual environment)
 4. Start the Flask application by running ```restapi.py```
 4. Run ```test.py``` to evaluate.